Skip to main content (Press Enter).

 240827-F-JY834-1141.JPG

-Members of the 350th Spectrum Warfare Wing salute as U.S. Air Force Maj.
-Gen. Christopher Niemi, commander of the U.S. Air Force Warfare Center, arrives for a portion of the wing tour at Eglin Air Force Base, Florida, Aug.
-29, 2024.
-Niemi visited the 350th SWW to learn more about its mission to provide electromagnetic spectrum warfare capabilities to joint force and coalition partners.
+Janice Niemi, spouse of U.S. Air Force Maj.
+Gen. Christopher Niemi, commander of the U.S. Air Force Warfare Center, receives a briefing at the Intrepid Spirit Center at Eglin Air Force Base, Florida, Aug.
+27, 2024.
+The ISC serves as a treatment center dedicated to post-traumatic stress, traumatic brain injury, associated pain conditions, and psychological injuries in active-duty service members.
 (U.S. Air Force photo by Senior Airman Anna Smith)

 Details